biubiubiupia/instock-mont-blanc/README.md

 -->

 ## Live Demo
-You can view the live version of this project [here](https://www.linkedin.com/in/tinayantingfeng/){:target="_blank"}.
-Please allow a few moments for the database to spin up and for the data to be loaded.
+You can view the live version of this project [here](https://www.linkedin.com/in/tinayantingfeng/).
+Please allow a few moments for the database to spin up and the data to be loaded.